 Functions With Arguments

 PHP function can have arguments or parameters.
-Those parameters play a role in function's code.
-Let's take an example where user passes two parameter and function will print addition of those parameters.
+Those parameters play a role in the function’s code.
+Let’s take an example where the user passes two parameters and the function will print the addition of those parameters.

 We can also set a default value for those parameters.
-In case, while calling function user doesn't pass arguments then it will use default value and execute code.
-Have a look at below example for default argument value :
+In case, while calling function user doesn’t pass arguments then it will use the default value and execute the code.
+Have a look at the below example for the default argument value :

-Using sum function first time will take 10 and 20 as the default value while calling second time will take parameter's value to perform addition.
+Using the sum function the first time will take 10 and 20 as the default value while calling the second time will take the parameter’s value to perform addition.

 Functions With Return Value

-The concept of return value is used when we need to get output of function into the main function or code where we called function. i.e. we want to define function to get some values like welcome message.
+The concept of the return value is used when we need to get an output of the function into the main function or code where we called the function. i.e. we want to define a function to get some values like a welcome message.

-Here, we have defined same function as first example but this function will return welcome message in a stand of printing it. so we can use that message in further code.
+Here, we have defined the same function as the first example but this function will return a welcome message in a stand of printing it. so we can use that message in further code.

 Functions With Arguments and Return Value